Mishalzeera/the-money-manager/README.md

 should be calculated) were being replaced with None/Null.
 The entire invoice object was being erased and recreated, this time without the all important checkbox field.
 It took some time to realise what was going on.

+### Adding Session User Key To FsFiles, FsChunks

+The author at this point stumbled upon the problem of managing the deletion of data.
+The data needs some common reference that allows for the "remove" method to zero in on.
+When a file is uploaded, two new collections are automatically added to the database.
+These important collections have no direct reference to the session user.
+Rather a kind of relational file_id connects the chunks to the files.
+The only link to the user from the files is the image name.
+The solution was to pass along the session user key to "files", and then get the chunks via the "file_id", then also add a session user key.

+In order to keep the user limited to one image per account, the previous image is erased using the remove method, targeting the newly created name key.
+This can be seen in the "add reward" function.